smmaks004/Currency-Rate-Fetcher/README.md

 Make sure to replace `your_port` with the desired available port.

-### Interaction with API
+## Interaction with API
-You can view the content of the API by going to any browser and entering the link that will be displayed in the console with the postscript `/api/currencyRates`, for example, like this:
+You can view the content of the API by going to a browser and entering the link that will be displayed in the console with the postscript `/api/currencyRates`, for example, like this:
 ```
 https://localhost:5005/api/currencyRates
 ```